tuxdna/tuxdna.github.io/pages/machine-learning.md

 In case of zero difference in estimate and actual preference, by the evauluator, we can always do a precision / recall evaluation -- using IRStats evaluator.

+### Slope One recommender

+Algorithm

+    Preprocessing

+      for every item i
+        for every other item j
+          for every user u expressing preference for both i and j add the difference in u's preference for i and j to an average

+    SlopeOne Algorithm(u)

+      for every item i the user u expresses no preference for for every item j that user u expresses a preference for find the average preference between j and i add this diff to u's preference value for j add this to a running average
+       return the top items, raned by these averages

+    How to implement?

+    Following Code is Scala'ish

+    I = { set of all items }
+    U = { set of all users }
+    M = { (i,u,p): i in I, u in U, p is a preference value }

+    AvgDiff = ZeroTriangularMatrix(I.size)

+    for(i <- I) {
+      val sumDiff = 0
+      val allExcept_i = I.filter(x => x != i)
+      val count = 0
+      for( j <- allExcept_i)) {
+        for( (u, pi, pj) <- M.findUsersFor(i,j)) {
+          sumDiff += pi - pj
+          count += 1
+        }
+      }
+      AvgDiff(i)(j) = sumDiff / count
+    }

+    def slopeOne(u: User, n: Int) = {
+      val notRatedItems = I.filter( x => ! u.preferredItems.contains(x))
+      val ratedItems = u.preferredItems();
+      val preferenceList = listForAllItems(I)
+      for( i <- notRatedItems ) {
+        val sumForI = 0
+        val count = 0
+        for( j <- ratedItems ) {
+          val avgDiff = AvgDiff(i)(j)
+          sumForI += u.preferenceFor(j) + avgDiff
+          count += 1
+        }
+        val avgForI = sumForI / count
+        preferenceList(i) = avgForI
+      }
+      preferenceList.sortBy(average).reverse().take(n)
+    }

+SlopeOne Gotchas

+The difference does not take into account the number of users who provided the ratings.
+Even if the rating is given for two items only by one user, its weightage will be same as rating given by many more users.
+This can be mitigated by using weigthing schemes:

+ * Count based weighting - more users means more weightage ( rating is more reliable )
+ * Standard deviation based weighting - less standard deviation means more reliable ratings

+Diff calculation is a resource intesive process.
+It uses a lot of memory as well as CPU.
+This can be done over offline storage.
+The compution can also be distributed using Hadoop.

+### SVD Recommender

+Uses Matrix factorization to reduce the total data points, also summarizing them.

+Issues: Slow to compute.
+All SVD is done in memory.

+Produces good and meaningful results.

+### Linear interpolation based Recommender

+TDB

 ## References: